-- Install the Console on this server or on a server that will be used to manage the farm.
-For details on installing the Console, refer to Installing Provisioning Services Server Software.
+- Install the Console on this server or on a server used to manage the farm.
+For details on installing the Console, refer to Installing Citrix Provisioning Server Software.

-- In the Configuration Wizard (if the wizard does not start automatically after completing the product installation, start it now), select the option to join a farm that is already configured.
+- In the Configuration Wizard, select the option to join a farm that is already configured.
 Running the wizard starts the services.
 For details, refer to the instructions on how to join an existing farm in Configuration Wizard Tasks.

 Upgrading remaining Citrix Provisioning servers in the farm

 Complete the same procedure that was performed on the first server on each of the remaining servers in the farm.